mpbertram/chuck/README.md

 To build the demo pages, in js/examples/, enter the js/ directory and execute `grunt`.
 This'll build a number of standalone HTML pages in the js/examples/ directory, each of which you can open to see/hear a certain demo of ChucK.

+It is recommended to launch the demo pages via a Web server, this is actually required if chuck.js has been built with optimizations, for technical reasons.
+If you've got Python installed, you can start a Web server as simple as this: `python -m SimpleHTTPServer`.